jpradoar/event-driven-architecture/vuln_scans/README.md

 # Vulnerability and Misconfiguration Scanning

 Here you can see last Vulnerability scan of each docker image built.
-See all *.txt files